 Compare the set point/limit value and the actual value.

-Press the rotary pushbutton to display the date when the time is displayed.
+Press the rotary pushbutton to display the date when the time is indicated on the display.

 1.5 Setting the controller time

 The current time and date need to be set immediately after start-up and after a power failure of more than 24 hours has occurred.
 This is the case when the time blinks on the display.